La Luz del Mundo: Church expansion and growth

 Samuel Joaquín Flores was born on February 14, 1937, the youngest of eight siblings.
-He became the leader of La Luz del Mundo by the age of 27 after the death of his father.
+He became the leader of La Luz del Mundo at the age of 27 after the death of his father.
 He continued his father's desire for international expansion by traveling outside of Mexico extensively.
-He first visited church members in the Mexican state of Michoacán in August 1964 and later that year went to Los Angeles on a missionary trip.
+In August 1964, he first visited church members in the Mexican state of Michoacán, and later that year went to Los Angeles on a missionary trip.
+In 1967, its first small temple in Hermosa Provincia was demolished and replaced by a larger one.
 By 1970, the Church had expanded to Costa Rica, Colombia, and Guatemala.
-Its first small temple in Hermosa Provincia was demolished and replaced by a larger one in 1967.

 With Samuel Joaquín's work, La Luz del Mundo became integrated into Guadalajara and the Church replicated the model of Hermosa Provincia in many cities in Mexico and abroad.
-By 1972, there were approximately 72,000 members of the Church, which increased to 1.5 million by 1986 and to 4 million by 1993.
+By 1972, there were approximately 72,000 members of the Church, which increased to 1.5 million in 1986 and to 4 million in 1993.
 Anthropologist Patricia Fortuny says that the Church's growth can be attributed to several factors, including its social benefits, which "improves the living conditions of believers."

 Samuel Joaquín oversaw the construction of schools, hospitals and other social services.
-The Church also expanded to countries including the United Kingdom, the Netherlands, Switzerland, Ethiopia and Israel between 1990 and 2010.
+Between 1990 and 2010, the Church expanded to countries including the United Kingdom, the Netherlands, Switzerland, Ethiopia and Israel.
 By the end of Samuel Joaquín's ministry, La Luz del Mundo was present in fifty countries.
 After fifty years at the head of La Luz del Mundo, Samuel Joaquín died in his home on December 8, 2014.

 On December 14, 2014, Naason Joaquin Garcia, the fifth out of eight Joaquín children, became the leader of La Luz del Mundo upon the death of his father.
 Naasón Joaquín was born on May 7, 1969, in Guadalajara.
 He previously served as a church minister for 22 years, during which time he launched Berea Internacional, the church's media and publishing arm.
 Under his leadership the church has expanded to eight additional countries.